Company Formation in Georgia – Overview

 A virtual office fee.
 The cost is approximated at EUR 300 annually and is necessary for obtaining office address in Georgia;

 Minimum share capital.
-No capital set requirements when forming a limited liability company;
+No capital set requirements for company formation in Georgia;

 A company formation fee.
 Our company is always available to help and guide you through the company registration process; however, we charge a fee of approximately EUR 900;